mariebernf/smoothie_p3_app/README.md

 | Favicon not showing. | Favicons were not in staticfiles used in deployment and the wrong link was in base.html.  | Added .ico link in base.html, ran collectstatic, merged and pushed changes . | Favicon now displays. |
 |  |  |  | |

+## Known Bugs

+At the time of submission, there are no known unresolved bugs affecting the functionality of the application.

 ## Credits